FerranMarin/axie-utils-lib/index.md

     # Passphrase can be empty ''.
 You can also not use the CustomUI, but it will ask the user for the passphrase later on
     ui=CustomUI(passphrase='passphrase'))

+# Helper to find your bip paths
+# resp will be a dictionary containing each address as a key and a dictionary with "bip_path" and "passphrase" as value
+# In this example we simulate a trezor device that has 10 addreses with no passphrase

+tc = TrezorConfig(10)
+resp = tc.list_bip_paths()

+# This example does have a passphrase and 50 addreses
+other_tc = TrezorConfig(50, 'foo')
+resp = tc.list_bip_paths()

 # Transfer Axies
 t = TrezorTransfer(